-For some time now I've been planning to add a Wordle graphic to the blog.
-The one below, set in a font called Tank Lite, has at this writing just been slipped into the sidebar between my general and exhaustive lists of post labels.
-It's followed by four more further down, using four other fonts: Kenyan Coffee, Grilled Cheese BTN, Enamel Brush, and Chunk Five.
+For some time now I’ve been planning to add a Wordle graphic to the blog.
+The one below, set in a font called Enamel Brush, has at this writing just been slipped into the sidebar between my general and exhaustive lists of post labels.

 If you’ve ever left a comment on a blog, you may very well have come across “word” verification.

 On blogs hosted by Blogger, as elsewhere, the author can select an option asking